-Similar to the original 2013 assessment, no standard water quality parameters were outside of a suitable range for the covered species thus they were not considered for causes of incidental take in 2015.
-Figures 22 and 23 show water temperature ranges observed in each system over the course of 2015.
+No standard water quality parameters were outside of a suitable range for the covered species in 2016, thus they were not considered for causes of incidental take in this assessment.
+Figures 22 and 23 show water temperature ranges observed in each system over the course of 2016.

-Figure 22: Thermistor data collected during 2015 at four select sites extending upstream to downstream in the Comal System.
+Figure 22: Thermistor data collected during 2016 at four select sites extending upstream to downstream in the Comal System.

-Figure 23: Thermistor data collected during 2015 at City Park reach of the San Marcos River.
+Figure 23: Thermistor data collected during 2016 at City Park reach of the San Marcos River.